A Professional Printer’s Perspective

 - Any application where detailed descriptions and durability are desired

 At the end of the day, what you call a particular print product is not as important as its technical specifications versus the kind of application you want to use them for.
-When you’re not sure what to call a certain product, feel free to describe what you need to any of our customer service representatives.
+The difference between flyers and leaflets — and the differences between any other two print products – has more to do with the use of words rather than actual functions.
+When you’re not sure what to call a certain product, feel free to describe what you need to any of our customer service representatives and they will get you exactly the printing you want.